SDE-based Monte Carlo dose calculation for proton therapy validated against Geant4: Introduction

 In this article, we present an enhanced version of the SDE model with cross sections designed to match physical quantities.
 We compare its predictions to Geant4 as a reference standard using homogeneous and heterogeneous phantoms, and quantify both accuracy and computational speed.
-The two main objectives of this work are: \begin{itemize} \item To show SDE-based methods provide accurate dose predictions at low computational cost in clinically relevant settings when compared to current Monte Carlo codes. \item To highlight the inherent adaptability of the SDE framework, capable of accommodating a broad spectrum of model complexities, thus establishing a foundation for future optimisation based on clinical need. \end{itemize}
+The two main objectives of this work are: \begin{itemize} \item To show SDE-based methods provide accurate dose predictions at low computational cost per proton in clinically relevant settings. \item To highlight the inherent adaptability of the SDE framework, capable of accommodating a broad spectrum of model complexities, thus establishing a foundation for future optimisation based on clinical need. \end{itemize}